danmarques127-sys/open-wheel-racing-manager-sim-engine/README.md

     └─ Test/
 ---

+## 🧪 What This Project Demonstrates

+- Simulation-first system design
+- Clean separation of data, logic, and orchestration
+- Long-term thinking over short-term visuals
+- Transferable architecture patterns for management and simulation games

+---

-## 📌 Disclaimer (Important)
+## 📌 Disclaimer

 This is an **original prototype** and is **not affiliated with Formula 1, FIA, teams, drivers, or Liberty Media**.
-No official trademarks, logos, or licensed assets are intended for use in this repository.
+No official trademarks, logos, or licensed assets are intended for use.

 ---

 ## 👤 Author

-Dangelo Marques
+**Dangelo Marques**
 Full Stack Developer / Game Systems Prototyping
 Focus: data-driven systems, simulation engines, and manager-game architectures.

-This project is licensed under the **MIT License**.
+Licensed under the **MIT License**.
 See the [LICENSE](LICENSE) file for details.